parnell/pi-conf/README.md

 Easy use Configs for python projects.
 Allows loading the config files in the application directory (os specific).
 Once set the config can be used as a singleton across the project or pass around.

 ## Locations for the config file
+The following are the default locations that will be searched
 *  ```~/.config/<appname>/config.(toml|json|ini|yaml)```
 * ```<system config directory>/<appname>/config.(toml|json|ini|yaml)```